hasdurrani/NWO_Challenge/README.md

 The PDF (nlp-data-science-challenge.pdf) contains the instructions for the challenge.

 ## IPython notebook
-The  IPython Notebook (nwo_challenge.ipynb) provides a function by function breakdown for the code.
+The  IPython Notebook (nwo_challenge.ipynb) provides a function by function breakdown of the code.

 ## Script
 The  python script file (nwo_challenge.py) contians the code which takes a query term as a system argument, and prints to console a ranked and ordered set of the top 5 closely associated trends.